ibm-cloud-docs/containers/cl-ingress-alb.md

 ### 19 March 2026, Version 1.12.1 - 1.12.1_326635030_iks
 {: #cl-ingress-alb-1121_326635030_iks}

+- No feature changes.
+Updates dependencies and base images to the latest versions.

 ### 14 March 2026, Version 1.12.1 - 1.12.1_325797607_iks
 {: #cl-ingress-alb-1121_325797607_iks}

+- No feature changes.
+Updates dependencies and base images to the latest versions.

 ### 12 March 2026, Version 1.12.1 - 1.12.1_324864805_iks